Senet: History

 Senet is depicted in ancient texts, including in Chapter 17 of the Book of the Dead, where the individual who has died plays the game against an invisible opponent.
-The game of senet is also depicted in a scene depicted on papyrus dating from roughly 1250 - 1150 BCE that shows a lion and a gazelle playing senet (in the possession of the British Museum).
+The game of senet is also depicted in a scene depicted on papyrus dating from roughly 1250–1150 BCE that shows a lion and a gazelle playing senet (in the possession of the British Museum).

-A game that could be senet is also referenced in the ancient Egyptian literary work that has been given the title in modern times of The Tale of Setne Khaemqaset and the Mummies.
+A game that could be senet is also referenced in the Roman-era Egyptian literary work that has been given the title in modern times of Setne Khamwas and Si-Osire.
 In this story, Naneferkaptah challenges Setne to a board game, with the winner taking a book he had been looking for as a prize.
-The game in this story is not explicetly stated, however similarities such as the religious implications and structure of the game support the idea that it could be senet being depicted.
+The game in this story is not explicitly stated; however, similarities such as the religious implications and structure of the game support the idea that it could be senet being depicted.

-Senet in the Archaeological Record

 The oldest intact senet boards date to the Middle Kingdom, but graffiti on Fifth and Sixth Dynasty monuments could date as early as the Old Kingdom.
 However, there have been no actual senet boards that have been dated to the Fourth through Sixth Dynasties, just evidence that they did exist from depictions in tombs.
 In a painting from the Third Dynasty tomb of Hesy-Re, a senet game is depicted along with other boardgames from this era.

 A study on a senet board in the Rosicrucian Egyptian Museum, dating back to the early New Kingdom of Egypt, showed the evolution of the game from its secular origins into a more religious artefact.
-However, the archaeological context of this senet board in question is unknown - it was acquired by the Rosicrucian Museum in London in 1947, and due to poor archaeological practices of the time, the provenance at this point appears to not have been recorded.
+However, the archaeological context of this senet board in question is unknown—it was acquired by the Rosicrucian Museum in London in 1947, and due to poor archaeological practices of the time, the provenance at this point appears to not have been recorded.

-Outside of Egypt

-Some historians believe that senet could have originated in the Levant before Egypt, however due to Egypt's involvement in the Levant, Egyptian influence could have brought the game with.
+Some historians believe that senet could have originated in the Levant before Egypt; however, due to Egypt's involvement in the Levant, Egyptian influence could have introduced the game.
 Senet was also adopted in Cyprus around the end of the third millennium BCE and continued until at least the Bronze Age.